AdvaittejPS/HeeHaw/README.md

 **4. Anomaly Detection (Isolation Forest)**

 The framework employs an Unsupervised Isolation Forest model.
-By mapping signals into the $(\alpha, \tau)$ feature space, the AI target the "uncanny valley" of hardware activity.
-Malicious triggers—which are designed to be rare—display mathematically isolated, low-entropy signatures compared to the high-activity "cloud" of legitimate AES logic.
+By mapping signals into the $(\alpha, \tau)$ feature space, the AI target the 'uncanny valley' of hardware activity.
+Malicious triggers,which are designed to be rare-display mathematically isolated, low-entropy signatures compared to the high-activity 'cloud' of legitimate AES logic.

 Directory Structure
 ```